 In the Grangegorman Masterplan, this building is referred to as the ‘Top House’.
 The building was adapted for reuse over 2014 ahead of the arrival of the first TU Dublin students in September of that year and the building was renamed as the North House.

-Phase 1 of The Academic Hub Library Complex is due to be completed in Spring 2023.
+The Academic Hub Library Complex is due to be completed in May 2024.

 Restricted two-stage process for a Main Contractor

 O’Donnell + Tuomey (Academic Hub)